-We follow the Joliot-Curie River out of the crater, southwest, through hundreds of kilometers of woods and red cliffs.
+We follow the Joliot-Curie River out of the crater, southwest, through hundreds of kilometers of woods, and once we're out of the blast zone, red-cliffed tesserae.
 At last a great lake appears, deep enough to drown the mesas: Rae Lake, 400 km wide.
 It drains south into Rae Sound, a three-armed bay some 600 km long, opening into the Tahmina Sea.
 The shores are wooded, warm, and mild (equatorial but shielded by the rings).
 The bay's east side is all dramatic red cliffs, but the western shore is low and green--Mars to the east, Terra to the west!
 We've reached the edge of the tessera, where the Manatum Range peters out into long Cape Recambier, sheltering Rae Sound.
 From its tip, an athletic flier can island-hop the 500 km to Umay-Ene, largest of the Alpha Islands--a quasi-continental archipelago worthy of its own tour.

 To our north is the Disani Peninsula, part of the complex "tongue" or inner mandibles, between the scorpion's jaws.
 The name properly applies to a corona which forms a cape and bay in the northwest, but eventually, by extension, Disani started meaning all the land between Curie Gulf and Rae Sound, from Joliot-Curie Crater in the east to Cape Salus in the west.
 Greater Disani's twice the size of France; the country's hilly, forested, and warm but not hot, as it's directly under the shadow of the sunshade-rings.

-Let's take our time, now--this is our last flight, after all.
+Let's take our time crossing Disani--this is our last flight, after all, the very end of Aphrodite.
 From the mouth of Rae Bay, we fly north.
 Bathsheba Island passes on our left, then Cape Magdalena.
 Then a strange island across a deep blue gulf, unlike the turquoise, coral-reefed waters we've seen: Nabuzana Island.
 It's shaped like an octopus or giant spider, with ridges radiating into the strangely deep sea--a ring of deep water.
 Tarantula in a bowl!
 Officially its name is Nabuzana Corona, because of that circular rim--but those radial ridges look like lava flows or dikes to me.
 Could Nabuzana be a formerly introverted corona that changed its mind, had a little volcanic afterthought?

 Far off to our right is a cliff-lined valley heading north.
 Water gleams on the horizon: Lake Disani.
 The name shortage here is maddening!
 It should be named Lake Ness, for it looks Scottish--a deep, rugged, narrow lake-filled rift biting into a chaotic highland.
 Spectacular, especially side-lit in the setting sun, but it dead-ends in the hills--and you're tired by now, I know.
 Let's end it.
 Not far now.